 There may, of course, be other reasons for such behaviour patterns but it is sensible to consider the possibility that misuse of drugs could be the cause.

 Even if you are confident that your business does not currently have a problem, drug misuse that affects the workplace is a growing threat.
 It is advisable to have an agreed, written policy setting out the company’s position.

 Employees should be well informed as to the policy and know that it applies to everyone in the company.
 It should form part of your overall health and safety policy.
 Make sure you consult with employees and with safety representatives.

 The policy should include a definition of drug misuse, have clearly stated aims, name the persons responsible for carrying out the policy and give clear guidelines as to what employees must do to comply with the rules.

 If an employee suffers from drug addiction, you should support them, not punish them.
 Offer them counselling and encourage them to seek voluntary help.
 Addiction could be viewed as an illness in an unfair dismissal case so disciplinary procedures may not be appropriate.
 The policy should contain a statement assuring employees that problems will be dealt with in confidence, subject to the provisions of the law.
-It should, however, be made clear that a breach of the law (for example the possession of or dealing in drugs at work) will be reported to the police immediately.
+It should, however, be made clear that a breach of the law (for example the possession of or dealing in substances that are controlled under the Act in the workplace) will be reported to the police immediately.
 Make clear the circumstances in which disciplinary action will be taken.

 It is important to train key staff to be aware of the signs of drug misuse and how to handle the situation sensitively.